OSIsoft Enterprise UI Framework

 What they had

-Here's an example of what their products looked like when I started: half a dozen different UI stacks, from Win32 to Silverlight, all predating modern, cross-platform, touch-friendly conventions.
+Here's an example of the transformative journey their products underwent: from half a dozen different UI stacks, from Win32 to Silverlight, all predating modern, cross-platform, touch-friendly conventions, to a unified, modern, and user-friendly interface.

 old client UIs